-A Tree’s roots serve two important functions: They anchor the tree in the soil so that its photosynthesizing parts (the leaves) are elevated and exposed to the sun; and they take up the water and minerals that the tree uses to make carbohydrates for food and proteins for everything else.
+A Tree’s roots serve two important functions: They anchor the tree in the soil so that its photosynthesizing parts (the leaves) are elevated and exposed to the sun; and the absorbing roots also take up the water and minerals that the tree uses to make carbohydrates for food and proteins for everything else.
 (Roots also must absorb oxygen, necessary for their own respiration and growth.)

 Diffuse shallow roots capture water and minerals near the surface, whereas taproots are better at finding water when the topsoil is dry.
 Most trees develop a two layered root system with diffuse roots near the surface to absorb unpredictable rainfall, and a second, deeper layer for when dry conditions prevail at the surface.
 Roots do not grow towards anything.
 They simply continue to grow as long as they encounter adequate water, minerals, and oxygen.